Nathan B. Coats

 Nathan B. Coats is an American lawyer and jurist who served as the 46th chief justice of the Colorado Supreme Court from 2018 to 2020.
 Coats had been appointed to the court in 2000, by Governor Bill Owens and served until his retirement in 2020.
 His views while serving on the court were considered conservative.

 Early life

-Nathan B. Coats received an undergraduate degree from the University of Colorado in 1971, and later received a juris doctor from the university in 1977.
+Nathan B. Coats received an undergraduate degree from the University of Colorado Boulder in 1971 and a juris doctor from the University of Colorado Law School in 1977.
 He was admitted to the Colorado Bar Association in 1977.

 Career

 Military Service

-Coats served in the United States Army before entering law school.
+Coats served in the United States Army for three years and was an officer.
+He was in military intelligence and was stationed in Germany.

 Law

 Coats worked at a private practice in Longmont, Colorado, from 1977 to 1978.
 He joined the Colorado Attorney General's in 1978 and served in the office's appellate unit until 1986.
 While in that role he worked for Mary Mullarkey, who later became Colorado's chief justice.
 From 1986 to 2000, he served as a chief appellate deputy district attorney in Denver, Colorado.
 During Coats's career, he appeared before the Colorado Courts of Appeals and Colorado Supreme Court over 150 times.

 A man murdered a fourteen-year-old girl and confessed to her murder to police in 1983, after waiving his right to remain silent.
 However, his confession was ruled invalid after his defense attorneys argued that he was mentally ill.
 Coats argued for Colorado at the Colorado Supreme Court and won which allowed the confession to be admitted as evidence.

 Coats also argued Colorado v.
 Connelly in the Supreme Court of the United States.